What State is Harrisburg In?

 • Default Helvetica Segoe Georgia Times

-Harrisburg, Pennsylvania Philadelphia, PA - Located on the east bank of the Susquehanna River, Harrisburg is the capital of Pennsylvania.
-The city's population is approximately 50,000.
-Several colleges and universities are located in the area.
+Harrisburg, Pennsylvania Philadelphia, PALocated on the east bank of the Susquehanna River, Harrisburg is the capital of Pennsylvania.
+The city has an approximate population of 50,000 and several colleges and universities in the area.

 What State is Harrisburg in?
 Harrisburg, Pennsylvania